stevencombs/retrocombs.github.io/_posts/2020/2020-08-30-retrocombs-plus4-chapter4-getting-started.md

 Notice the line numbers at the beginning of each line?
 Those lines of code are now saved.
 Type `LIST` and the Plus/4 will "list" the program lines.

 Type `RUN` and the Plus/4 will execute the BASIC program.
-"JAYNE!
+"JANE!
 STOP THIS CRAZY THING!" is probably what you are thinking.
 The Plus/4 continues to print the "PLUS/4" characters continuously.
 It seems any key you typed won't stop it, except for the `RS` {Run Stop} key.
 Tap it to stop the program.

 Let's try another program.
 We could type the command `NEW` but there is a one line of code, line 10, that we don't need to retype.
 Let's just replace line 20.
 At the READY prompt, type the line of code below: